JaneliaSciComp/SongExplorer/README.md

 parameters, you'll need to first reset them as they were, which is made easy by selecting one of the original log files and pressing the `Copy` button.

-* "accuracy.pdf" shows the confusion matrix of the most accurate checkpoint in the left panel.
+* "confusion-matrix.pdf" shows the confusion matrix of the most accurate checkpoint.
 Each annotation is placed in this two-dimensional grid according to the label it was manually assigned and the label it was automatically predicted to be.
 For a perfect classifier this matrix would be diagonal-- that is, only the fuchsia numbers in the upper left to lower right boxes would be non-zero.